torkleyy/nitric/README.md

     * APIs should either be designed to not produce any error cases or return a `Result` with only the possible error conditions
     * Do not assume how the API is being used (-> composability)
-    * Expose internals in an `*-internals` crate for stability by default, with the option to opt into more unstable facilities
+    * Expose internals in a `*-internals` crate for stability by default, with the option to opt into more unstable facilities
 * Impose minimal friction to use `nitric`
     * The goal is for `nitric` to be cheap and easy to use in one place of your project for solving a particular problem